guyfawcus/beer-fest.js/docs/development.md

 - [ESLint](https://eslint.org/) - Static analysis tool to for catching problems before they appear
 - [JSDoc](https://jsdoc.app/) - For generating documentation

+### Setup

+By default, if the if the `ADMIN_CODE` environment variable is not set, the server will generate a random one on startup.
+This will mean that you won't have any idea what the login code is.

+Also, if the `COOKIE_SECRET` environment variable is not set, the server will generate a new one on startup.
+This will have the effect of logging you out after every restart.

+For these reasons it is recoomended to run `node utils/codegen.js` and follow the instructions on how to set these two variables before you run the server.

 ### Dev workflow

 1. Swap to a new branch with `git checkout -b`